 The views here rival any bike path in the country, with gorgeous skyline and Lake Michigan views the entire length of the trail.
 This is an easy, flat paved path, which is suitable for all levels.
 Just make sure to plan your ride for a weekday morning to avoid the hefty crowds.

 Pacific Coast Hwy and Warner Ave, , 92649

 When picturing the ideal Southern California beach town, Huntington Beach often springs to mind.
-This scenic Orange County beach town has a seemingly never ending supply of energy.
+This lively Orange County beach oasis has a seemingly never ending supply of energy.

 Surfing competitions, volleyball games, and summer concerts are frequent occasions.
 The icing on the cake is a gorgeous 7.5 mile multi-use path, which rivals any bike path in the country in terms of scenery and excitement.